cunybpl/nycet_pnp/src/content/guides/components/constant-speed-constant-volume-fan-and-motor.md

 url: "/documents/components/constant-speed-constant-volume-fan-and-motor"
 ---

-## General Description and Configurations of Constant Speed Volume Fan and Motor
+## General Description and Configurations of Constant-speed Constant-volume Fan and Motor

 A constant speed constant volume (CSCV) fan uses a power-driven rotating impeller to circulate air at a single speed.
 Fans can be either axial or centrifugal.